Jarius Wright is being used differently than Percy Harvin was last year and that's good by him.…

 Holler: Cleveland throws up white flag

 Feel free to re-read that last sentence.
 For a fan base starving for marquee talent, Richardson jerseys likely outsold all other current Browns players combined.
 He was the face of the franchise.
-Now he joins first overall 2012 draft pick
+Now he joins first overall 2012 draft pick Andrew Luck in Indianapolis.

 Wait … what?